Meir Har-Zion

 Meir Har-Zion (מאיר הר ציון; February 25, 1934 – March 14, 2014) was an Israeli military commando.

 As a key member of Unit 101, he was highly praised by Chief of Staff Moshe Dayan who described him as "the finest of our commando soldiers, the best soldier ever to emerge in the IDF".
 Ariel Sharon described him as "the elite of the elite."
 His three-year military career (1954–56) was cut short by injuries sustained in battle, but he joined in again during the 1967 and 1973 wars.
-The character of Ari Ben-Canaan in Leon Uris's novel Exodus is generally believed to have been based on Har-Zion.
+The character of Ari Ben-Canaan in Leon Uris's bestselling novel Exodus is generally believed to have been based on Har-Zion.

 Early life

 Har-Zion was born in Herzliya in 1934, and was a third generation sabra.
 His mother, Sarah Goldenberg, had been born in Rishon LeZion to a mother who had been born in Jerusalem to a Sephardi-Jewish family originally from İzmir and a father who had been born in Romania and moved to Palestine with his parents as a child.
 Har-Zion's father, Eliyahu Horowitz, had moved to Palestine from Russia.

 When Har-Zion was three years old, the family moved to Rishpon, where his two sisters Shoshana and Rachel were born.
 When he was 14, his parents divorced, and Har-Zion moved to kibbutz Ein Harod with his father while his mother and sisters moved to kibbutz Beit Alfa.
 As a child, Har-Zion spent much of his free time watching nature and taking walks, sometimes crossing the borders of Palestine.

 In 1951, he and Shoshana were captured by a shepherd while on the Syrian side of the border.
 They were held prisoner in Damascus, and the two teenagers were only released by the Syrian government after a month of negotiation by the UN and the governments of both countries, making international headlines.

 Being the children of divorced parents, Meir and his younger sister Shoshana had developed a deep emotional bond with each other, and had become extremely close, often illegally crossing into neighbouring Arab countries together.

 During the 1950s around a dozen Israeli teenagers were killed attempting to illegally reach the ancient city of Petra, which is located 40 km inside Jordan.
 Such cross-border treks were considered a rite of passage for elite youth.
 The song "HaSela HaAdom" (The Red Rock), which praised a group killed attempting the trek, was banned.

 At the age of 18, Meir and his girlfriend managed to reach Petra at night, after three days of hiking, crossing Wadi Musa, climbing Mount Hor and bypassing an impassable waterfall.
 They apparently slipped into the ancient city unnoticed, under cover of darkness, before exploring the Nabatean vestiges.
 This feat made them legendary figures amongst the Israeli youth of the time, for whom Petra represented an unreachable citadel.
 "We had only a compass and a map on a small scale, but that was definitely enough to find our way to Petra," Har-Zion recalled.